System Audit/Audit Trail

 Characteristics

-• It is essential for organizations to conduct regular system audits to ensure that their information systems are secure, reliable, and compliant with regulations and industry standards.
+• Organizations need to conduct regular system audits to ensure that their information systems are secure, reliable, and compliant with regulations and industry standards.

 • The audit report will highlight any vulnerabilities, risks, or areas of weakness in the system and make recommendations for improvements.

-• The system audit helps to ensure that the system is operating effectively, efficiently, and securely.
+• It helps to ensure that the system is operating effectively, efficiently, and securely.

 • A system audit can be conducted by internal auditors or external auditors who are independent of the organization being audited.